Sammy Blais: Playing career

+Junior

 Blais began his junior ice hockey career playing with the Rive-Sud Express in Quebec, where he recorded 10 goals with 16 assists in 23 regular season games.
 He played in the 2008 and 2009 Quebec International Pee-Wee Hockey Tournaments with the Rive-Sud Est and later Rimouski.
 During the summer of 2012, Blais attended the Lévis Commandeurs training camp but failed to make the jump to AAA midget.
 As this was his second time failing to make the final roster, Blais stated he "thought it was the end of my hockey career."
 Instead, he caught the attention of general manager Frédéric Lavoie of Trois-Rivières Estacades who, after listening to praise from his assistant Pascal Luneau and scout Jean-Philippe Glaude, signed him to their team.
 Blais competed with the Trois-Rivieres during the 2012–13 season, where he recorded 16 goals and 24 assists to help them qualify for the Quebec Junior AAA Hockey League (QMAA) playoffs.

 Blais was originally selected 129th overall in the 2013 Quebec Major Junior Hockey League Entry Draft by the Victoriaville Tigres but was reassigned to the Commandeurs out of the Tigres' training camp.
 At the time of his draft selection, Blais stood at 5'9 but was praised for having "undeniable potential for development."
 After spending the remainder of the 2013–14 season split between the Commandeurs and the Tigres, Blais was chosen in his first year of eligibility by the St. Louis Blues in the sixth round, 176th overall, of the 2014 NHL Entry Draft.
 Blais was unaware he had been drafted and only learned through Twitter.
 He impressed the coaches during the Blues' Development Camp during the summer and earned an invitation to their training camp in September.